 - to unmute the downlink in order to hear dispatcher's voice .

-DTMF shall be used by dispatchers to trigger network signalling to mute and un-mute the downlink of a talking service subscriber as described in subclause 11.3.7.2.
+Either DTMF or the signalling option specified in ETSI TS 103 389 [19] shall be used by dispatchers to trigger network signalling to mute and un-mute the downlink of a talking service subscriber as described in subclause 11.3.7.2.

 If more than one service subscriber applies for the uplink, contention resolution shall be performed in the network.
 Contention resolution shall be performed in the group call anchor MSC.